rshah918/Apple-Silicon-NN-Trainer/README.md

 # Apple-Silicon-NN-Trainer
 Train Neural Networks natively on Apple Silicon!
 Take advantage of Apple Silicon's Unified Memory using for lightning fast neural net training!
+Scripts were written and open sourced by Apple MLX.

 ## Quick Start